ChemicalAge/ChemicalAge/Hey.md

-- Hey, I’m @ChemicalAge
+- Hey, I’m @ChemicalAge.
-- I’m creating websites and scripts
+- I’m specialising at writing websites and scripts.
-- I’m currently learning Python, HTML, CSS
+- I’m currently learning Python, HTML, CSS.

 <!---
 ChemicalAge/ChemicalAge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.